yangyiicode/yangyicodedata/gitskill/readme.txt

-Creating a new branch in quick.
+Creating a new branch in quick And simple.